 In the 18th century, Londoners used to travel to “Bedlam” – a vast institution for the mad on the outskirts of the city – for the holiday entertainment of watching the patients.
 Today, the Downtown East Side of Vancouver is regarded by some as a tourist destination, where visitors to the city can view the “street animals”, as one recounted on a recent web-posting that blamed the closure of large psychiatric hospitals for Canada’s poorest postal code.
 Such public showcasing of people who challenge societal notions of “normal” demonstrates the profound attitudinal barriers to social inclusion faced by people with mental health difficulties.
 They describe stigma as another whole aspect of their suffering, saying that deeply internalized shame can deter them from seeking help.

 Stigma is defined as a mark of disgrace or inferiority associated with a particular circumstance, quality, or person, and it is widely understood that many people in Canada hold negative attitudes toward mental health difficulties.
-Discrimination is stigma in action, the unfair treatment of a person or group on the basis of prejudice.
+Discrimination is stigma in action, the unfair treatment and oppression of a person or group on the basis of prejudice.
 Our community experts noted the distinction between these two terms, raising concerns that the concept of stigma is not broad enough to encompass the marginalization that they experience.
 While a discussion focused on stigma usually acknowledges discrimination due to stereotyping, it remains apolitical and limits the agenda for systemic change.
 We found that academics agree, arguing that a focus on micro-level interpersonal actions masks social and economic marginalization and obscures unfair treatment and discrimination.
 In addition, stigma locates root causes in the service user rather than the unjust systems that exclude them.
 Certainly, the 1940’s radio plays presented in this module – some of Canada’s first efforts in a public mental health education – trace troubling behaviours to dysfunctional families and personal problems rather than the legacies of war or the Great Depression.